top of page

 One, the train runs on a normal gauge, so it’s spacious.
 This means that whatever side you sit on, you will still be able to see the scenery all around.
 There are no reservations on this train, so one can sit anywhere.
 Two, the train maintains a comfortable pace, so one has enough time to look around and take in the sights.
 So, just relax!

-The Fairy tale village of Flam.....view from the train!
 A few minutes into the journey, there is a halt at the famous Kjosfossen Waterfall.
 Don’t forget to get off the train.
-The halt is only two minutes but what a memorable two minutes!
+The halt is only two minutes, but what a memorable two minutes!

-Suddenly there is music and a water nymph appears out of nowhere around the waterfall.
+Suddenly, there is music, and a water nymph appears out of nowhere around the waterfall.
 I later learned she’s called Huldra, the enchantress, a forest spirit who lures away men.
 The spectacle lasts barely two minutes but I am sure you'll remember those two minutes always whenever you talk about Flåm.

 The rest of the journey is all oohs and aahs from fellow passengers who are gaping at the scenic sights.

 Flåm is touristy, and overnight stays can be expensive.
-It’s a small place and one can see the entire village easily within a few hours unless you want to spend time biking and hiking around the stunning scenery.
+It’s a small place, and one can see the entire village easily within a few hours unless you want to spend time biking and hiking around the stunning scenery.

 There are a few eateries, a souvenir shop and even a small museum at the train station itself.
 The main village of Flåm is about a 25-minute walk from the train station.
+Instead of returning to Bergen by the same train, we opted to take a cruise from Flåm to Bergen, because, however scenic, return journeys are never as much fun.

 This cruise is on the Sognefjord, the King of Fjords.
 Sognefjord is the deepest and longest fjord in Norway.